Creating Cross Browser HTML5 Forms Now, Using modernizr, webforms2 and html5Widgets

 This archive is the temporary home for

-Google Code page.Both html5Widgets and webforms2 both have permanent homes at github (however, the html5Widgets github page contains a copy of webforms2 in it for your convenience).
+html5Widgets.
+It will soon be hosted at the webforms2 Google Code page.Both html5Widgets and webforms2 both have permanent homes at github (however, the html5Widgets github page contains a copy of webforms2 in it for your convenience).
 Weston Ruter has been kind to give me deciding rights over the destiny of this code.
 I will be updating webforms2 in the near future.

 Download the latest version of html5Widgets, which includes webforms2, from github.